-- Social Security Numbers (or document numbers for legal immigrants who need coverage), and dates of birth for applicants - Employer and income information for all family members - Policy numbers for current health insurance policies, and - Information about any job-related health insurance available to the applicant(s).
+- Social Security Numbers (or document numbers for legal immigrants who need coverage) and dates of birth for applicants, - Employer and income information for all family members, - Policy numbers for current health insurance policies, and - ■Information about any job-related health insurance available to the family.

 The form indicates that the state is asking for information to determine what coverage the household members qualify for and if they can get help paying for it and assures the family that the information will be kept private and secure.

-Once the complete, signed Application is sent to the applicant's local DSS, that agency may follow up with the family for additional needed information (including a completed Appendix D, if one was not submitted with the regular Application).
+Once the complete, signed Application is sent to the applicant's local DSS, that agency may follow up with the individual/family for additional needed information.
 It states that the Application should be processed within 45 days from the date it was received by the local DSS.
-(Note: this timeline extends to 90 days if the person also needs a disability determination at the same time.)
-It also provides information on where the applicant can get help completing the Application, including the phone number and web address of the Cover Virginia Call Center.
+It also provides information on where the applicant can get help completing the application, including the phone number and web address of the Cover Virginia Call Center.